FAQs

 The Melbourne Museum is at the Eastern end of Gertrude St. Fitzroy Library is within the Fitzroy Town Hall complex, and the length of Gertrude St, and nearby Brunswick and Smith Streets are lined with many cafes, restaurants, bars and shops.

-Are there any public toilets around Gertrude St Fitzroy/?
+Are there any public toilets along the Yalinguth walks?

-If you search on ‘public toilets FItzroy’ in google maps, you’ll see where several public toilets are.
-Otherwise, stop for a drink in one of the many cafes and bars.
+Once you are in a Yalinguth location search on ‘public toilets’ in google maps, and you’ll see where several public toilets are.
+Otherwise, stop for a drink in one of the many cafes along Gertrude St in Ngár-go/Fitzroy, or pop into ACMI or the MCG along the Birrarung/Yarra River walk.

 What age group is the app suitable for?

 The app has a recommended age of 12 years and older.
 It includes some coarse language and sensitive stories about the Stolen Generations.
-It is advisable that younger audiences be supported by teachers or parents/guardians when listening to stories particularly at the Stolen Generations Marker in Atherton Gardens, Ngár-go/Fitzroy.
+It is advisable that younger audiences be supported by parents/guardians or teachers when listening to stories – particularly at the Stolen Generations Marker in the Ngár-go/Fitzroy experience, and when listening to stories about British colonisation and Coranderrk Aboriginal Station in the Birrarung/Yarra River experience.

 Is there someone I can talk to if I find the stories upsetting?